wltrup/WTOpenSource/README.md

 ## General-purpose libraries

 ##### (2016) [WTSimpleStatistics](https://github.com/wltrup/Swift-WTSimpleStatistics)
-`WTSimpleStatistics` provides support for finding the sample size, total, miminmum, maximum, average, variance and standard deviation of a group of measurements.
+`WTSimpleStatistics` provides support for finding the sample size, total, minimum, maximum, average, variance and standard deviation of a group of measurements.
 It also lets you perform linear regression on one-dimensional data, with or without uncertainties in the dependent quantity.